 I recently won a movie pass from one of the best video stores we have in the city.
-I’m subscribed to their newsletter and it’s pretty easy to enter your name in the contests and also to win them.
-The only problem is that, if your name is selected, you must be one of the first 20 or the first 10 people to go get the pass at their store, first-come first-served.
-Their store is not near my house by any means, so a few weeks ago when I won a pass to see the French movie Rust and Bone, I had to take extraordinary measures to go get the tickets, which basically means I escaped work one Friday evening, called my husband to tell him there would be no dinner for at least the next several hours, waited in the wind and the cold for a bus and went to get the tickets at the store.
+I’m subscribed to their newsletter, and it’s pretty easy to enter your name in the contests and win them.
+The only problem is that if your name is selected, you must be one of the first 20 or the first 10 people to go get the pass at their store, first-come, first-served.
+Their store is not near my house by any means, so a few weeks ago, when I won a pass to see the French movie Rust and Bone, I had to take extraordinary measures to go get the tickets, which basically means I escaped work one Friday evening, called my husband to tell him there would be no dinner for at least the next several hours, waited in the wind and the cold for a bus and went to get the tickets at the store.
 There was a lineup when I got there.
-I had phoned earlier, just before leaving work, and they had told me that there were “only 5 left!” and to “hurry up!”
-I feared and already hated every other movie geek who may get the passes before me.
-Thankfully, there were enough left when I got there and I got mine.
+I had phoned earlier, just before leaving work, and they told me that “only 5 left!” and to “hurry up!”
+I feared and already hated every other winner who may get the passes before me.
+Thankfully, there were enough left when I got there, and I got mine.
+I was so happy, and I invited my husband on a date to see the film.

-Stéphanie goes through a long depression but one day she calls Ali and they reconnect.
-He suggests they go out as her apartment is messy and filled with the smell of a place that never has its windows open.
-So they go to the beach (this is the south of France).
-One quality that Ali has is that he doesn’t make a big deal of Stéphanie having lost her legs, doesn’t pity her, he simply is.
+Stéphanie goes through a long depression, but one day, she calls Ali, and they reconnect.
+They live in the south of France, so they go to the beach.
+One of Ali’s qualities is that he doesn’t make a big deal of Stéphanie having lost her legs; he doesn’t pity her and simply accepts her reality.
 In one beautiful scene, Stéphanie finally decides she wants to go for a swim.
-Ali helps her get in the water; she doesn’t have a swimsuit but that doesn’t stop her.
-This being the south of France, she casually strips to her underwear in the water and feels free for the first time in months.
+Ali helps her get in the water; she doesn’t have a swimsuit, but that doesn’t stop her.

-Marion Cotillard is probably one of the most beautiful women in cinema today and she is sublime as Stéphanie: she is subtly defiant, a fighter, but never aggressive.
-She is somebody who was used to being beautiful, to being admired, and with the qualities of somebody who goes through life knowing the effect they have on other people.
+Marion Cotillard is probably one of the most beautiful women in cinema today, and she is as sublime as Stéphanie: she is subtly defiant, a fighter, but never aggressive.
+Before her accident, Stéphanie was used to being beautiful and admired.
+She was the type of person who goes through life knowing the effect they have on other people.
 It’s beautiful to watch.
 Ali is also a fighter, literally.
 He likes to watch ultimate fighting and eventually starts fighting himself.
 It’s gruesome to watch.
 But he is good and starts making money through the fights.

 One of my favorite blog entries from you.